Renaissance Man (film)

-Renaissance Man is a 1994 American comedy film directed by Penny Marshall, and stars Danny DeVito, Gregory Hines, James Remar and Cliff Robertson.
-A down on his luck advertising executive takes the only job he can get, teaching literature to army recruits.
+Renaissance Man is a 1994 American comedy film directed by Penny Marshall, and starring Danny DeVito, Gregory Hines, James Remar and Cliff Robertson.
+It follows a former advertising executive teaching uneducated recruits at an army base.
 In Australia, the film is known under the title of Army Intelligence.
 The film received generally negative reviews.
 It grossed $24 million at the box office against a budget of $40 million.